Tremors: Shrieker Island: Plot

-Awakening in the bunker, everyone has been bound with zip ties.
-When Jimmy looks at Burt's boots, he remembers that he loaned them to Burt and that he had the laces replaced with paracord, allowing Burt to cut the zip ties off.
-Meanwhile, Bill's hunt continues but goes horribly wrong when the Graboid that made it to Jas' site earlier has shown up and is subsequently dubbed "The Queen" due to its superiority.
-Anna quits when Bill's lust for the hunt proves too dangerous and insane.
+Bill's hunt continues, but goes wrong when the Graboid that reached Jas's site, dubbed "The Queen" by the hunters due to its superiority, appears.
+Anna quits when Bill's lust for the hunt proves too dangerous.

 Anna frees Burt and the others from the bunker, but they are attacked by a Graboid before they can leave.
 They use the dynamite to blow it up leaving only The Queen.
-Burt locates Bill to reason with him but is unable to convince him to give up his hunt.
-Bill meets his demise when The Queen finds them and devours Bill.
-Burt realizes The Queen is killing the weakest off until Burt, who Jimmy points out must be the Alpha, is left remaining.
-Burt gathers the remaining survivors and, inspired by the way his friends Valentine McKee and Earl Bassett successfully killed off an intelligent Graboid in his very first encounter with the creatures (Tremors), they plan to lead The Queen to an inactive volcano dubbed Devil's Punchbowl and lure The Queen over a plateau onto a bed of spiked dynamite.
+Burt locates Bill to reason with him but cannot convince him to quit his hunt.
+The Queen eventually finds them and devours Bill.
+The Queen is killing the weakest off until Burt, who Jimmy points out must be the Alpha, is left remaining.
+Burt gathers the remaining survivors and, inspired by the way his friends Valentine McKee and Earl Bassett killed off an intelligent Graboid in his first encounter with the creatures, they plan to lead The Queen to "Devil's Punchbowl," an inactive volcano, and lure The Queen over a plateau onto a bed of spiked dynamite.

-Burt and Jimmy leave to kill off the remaining Shriekers, while Jas and the others set up the trap for The Queen.
-Burt and Jimmy make it to Dark Island and begin killing off the Shriekers with the bunker weapons.

-They return to the research site, but find out The Queen is there waiting for Burt.
-The team heads to Devil's Punchbowl to execute the plan with Jimmy following behind Burt.
-The pair are successfully leading The Queen into the trap, but Burt, at the last second, pushes Jimmy out of the way and lets himself be swallowed by The Queen to ensure her demise.
-The Queen dies from the dynamite and spikes, and Burt does not survive, much to the sadness of Jas and the others.
-In the end, they make a memorial for Burt, leaving behind their weapons with his signature hat and sunglasses.
+While Jas and the others set up the trap for The Queen, Burt and Jimmy reach Dark Island and begin killing off the Shriekers with the bunker weapons.
+They return to the research site, where The Queen is waiting for Burt.
+The team heads to Devil's Punchbowl with Jimmy following behind Burt.
+The pair are leading The Queen into the trap when Burt pushes Jimmy out of the way and lets himself be swallowed by The Queen to ensure her demise.
+The Queen dies from the dynamite and spikes, and Burt dies.
+The others make a memorial for Burt, leaving behind their weapons with his hat and sunglasses.